pavanakumar/IITM_AD_Course/README.md

 # AutoDiff Course Material

 The repository contains the AutoDiff course material: notes/slides, codes, exercises and reading material.
-The course uses Fortran and Julia programming language for the demo and exercises.
-Tapenade AD tool is used for the exercises/demo in Fortran.
-Emzyme and Zygote is used for AD in Julia language.
+The course uses (1) Fortran, (2) Julia and (3) Python programming language for the demo and exercises.

+(1) Tapenade AD tool is used for the exercises/demo in Fortran

+(2) Emzyme and Zygote is used for AD in Julia

+(3) pyTorch is used for AD in Python

 We assume that the user has access to a (virtual) machine with GNU/Linux preferably Debian based distro with an active internet connection and a web browser.
 Install all necessary build/compiler toolchains in the GNU/Linux distro something similar to,